eclipse-theia/theia-website/src/docs/theia_ai.md

 bind(AIVariableContribution).to(TodayVariableContribution).inSingletonScope();
 ```

-It can now be used in any prompt template, as well as in user requests.
+It can now be used in any prompt fragment, as well as in user requests.

 ### Chat Context Variables